OWASP/www-staff/operating-plan/2024/events.md

 ## Program Deliverables

+- Form the Events Committee by end of Q2 2024

 ### Formalize and document the running of AppSec Global events, improving Events in a Box

 The draft Events in a Box was given to the OWASP community in 2021.
 During the pandemic, it was discovered how much institutional knowledge has been lost in various staff transitions.
 We need to modernize and rebuild our institutional knowledge with a thorough revamp of the Events in a Box, covering small local, medium sized AppSec Days regional events, and of course, Global AppSec events.